Abhinav1004/ApniDukaan/README.md

 # Features Implemented

-• Create a product catalog
-• Build a shopping cart using Django sessions
+• Creating a Product Catalog and a shopping cart using Django Sessions
-• Create custom context processors
-• Manage customer orders
-• Configure Celery in your project with RabbitMQ as a message broker
+• Managing Customer Orders on the shopping website
-• Send asynchronous notifications to customers using Celery
+• Send asynchronous notifications emails to customers using Celery with RabbitMQ as message broker
-• Monitor Celery using Flower
+• Monitor Celery messaging queues using Flower

 # Installation

+### Python Libraries

 1. Install `python 3.8.5` and create virtual environment in a project folder by `virtualenv myenv`
 2. Execute `git clone <project remote path>` in the folder